XinyuXia97/XinyuXia97/README.md

-- 👋 Hi, I’m @MrSummer123
+- 👋 Hi, I’m Xinyu Xia
-- 👀 I’m interested in ML
+- 👀 I’m interested in Cross modal retrieval
-- 📫 xiatiandeyu1997@gmail.com
+- 📫 xiaxinyu97@gmail.com

 <!---
 MrSummer123/MrSummer123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.